List of alien races in DC Comics: Anndrann

-The Anndrann are green-skinned military geniuses from Anndranna who were later banished to Bellatrix and are famed for their weapons of war.
+The Anndrann are green-skinned military geniuses from Anndranna who were banished to Bellatrix and are famed for their weapons of war.
 Iron has a deleterious effect on their cognitive abilities.

 Appellaxians

 The Appellaxians of Appellax are a race of technologically advanced energy aliens from the planet Appellax with the ability to create powerful artificial host bodies for their minds.
-The seven Appellaxians that invaded created bodies that were named Golden Roc (a golden bird-like monster), Wood King (a humanoid wood monster who had power over wood), Stone-God (a humanoid rock monster that can shoot Kryptonite beams from its eyes), Crystal Creature (a humanoid crystal monster who can fire diamond shards), Fire-Lord (a humanoid fire monster with pyrokinesis), Glass-Man (a humanoid glass monster with energy projection), and Mercury Monster (a living pool of mercury).
-Each of them can turn other beings into the beings of their respectful elements.
+The seven Appellaxians that invaded created bodies that were named Golden Roc (a golden bird-like monster), Wood King (a humanoid wood monster with power over wood), Stone-God (a humanoid rock monster who can shoot Kryptonite beams from its eyes), Crystal Creature (a humanoid crystal monster who can fire diamond shards), Fire-Lord (a humanoid fire monster with pyrokinesis), Glass-Man (a humanoid glass monster with energy projection), and Mercury Monster (a living pool of mercury).
+Each of them can turn other beings into the beings of their respective elements.
 It is because of them that the Justice League first came together.
 The Appellaxians were defeated by the Justice League.

 Appellaxians in other media

-The Appellaxians appear in Young Justice.
-In the episode "Alienated", the bodies of the Appellaxians are displayed in the Hall of Justice.
-In "Salvage", Bruno Mannheim used an Apokoliptan device to combine the residual energy in the Appellaxian husks of Golden Roc, Wood God, Stone God, Crystal Creature, and Mercury Monster and combine them into an Appellaxian Golem which he planned to have it be an enforcer for Intergang.
-When it arrived in Arlington, the Appellaxian Golem destroyed the remote control that Bruno Mannheim was using to control it and went on a rampage into a nuclear power plant.
-When Superboy and Blue Beetle speak with it upon being persuaded to stand down, the Appellaxian Golem was destroyed by a sonic blast from Black Beetle.
+The Appellaxians appear in the Young Justice episode "Salvage", consisting of Golden Roc, Wood King, Stone God, Crystal Creature, and Mercury Monster.

-Aipitons
+Apiatonians

-The Aipitons are the presumed name of a species of small flying insects of the planet Apaiton.
+The Apiatonians are a species of small flying insects of the planet Apiaton.
 They are represented by the deceased Green Lantern Bzzd.